Skip to content

 How can I tell if my pet has lice?

-What are the common myths about pets and lice?
+What are common myths about pets and lice?

-What are the best preventative measures for pets to avoid lice?
+What are the best preventative steps for pets?

-What should I do if I suspect my pet has lice?
+What should I do if I think my pet has lice?

 Can dogs get lice?